-I love the teamwork that makes everyone from different departments come together to make sure that the experience for the customer is seamless and we deliver the promise of ‘’customer delight whatever it takes. ‘’
+I love the teamwork that makes everyone from different departments come together to make sure that the experience for the customer is seamless.
+We deliver the promise of ‘’customer delight whatever it takes. ‘’

 How do you want to be remembered?

-I want to be remembered for being able to rise to the occasion and being part of the solution for the world needs more innovative solutions.
+I want to be remembered for being able to rise to the occasion.
+As well as being part of the solution for the world needs more innovative solutions.